top of page

 Below is a slideshow that displays the designed trigger points, interstitials and provision for the Gigworker experience.

-• Strengthened alignment between UX, product, and compliance
+• Strengthened alignment across UX, Product, and Compliance through structured decision points

-• Final solution supported by the H&R Block design system and passed dev audit
+• Final solution adhered to the H&R Block design system and passed dev audit

 Key Takeaways